Quilting Service Frequently Asked Questions.

-- If you are using the backing fabric by pulling it around to the front to bind your quilt, we will stitch within the borders of your quilt top, stitching 1/2 inch to 1 1/2 inches from the edge.
-Let us know if you want your quilt stitched this way.
+If you are using the attached backing fabric by folding it forward to the front to bind your quilt, we will stitch within the borders of your quilt top, stitching 1/2 inch to 1 1/2 inches from the edge.
+Be sure to select the "Border to Border"option.

 - We do not do binding as part of our service.

 - The cost of returning your finished quilt to you is included in the price per square inch of the pattern

 - You pay the cost of shipping your quilt top and backing to us

 - The most economical way for you to send your quilt is by using the the US Post Office's Flat Rate packaging.
 Since they use size based cost rather than weight based and fabric is small in size for the weight these rates are a good value and the box or envelope is free.
 Small quilts may fit in a Flat Rate legal envelope.
 Listed in the order of price/size, the other choices are Regional A, Medium Flat Rate then Large Flat Rate.
 If you are shipping to us from within about 1000 miles from Portland Oregon, a Regional B may be less than the Large Flat Rate